Welfare

 Horse welfare is a strong priority for all those working within the Irish racing industry.

 Ireland has an international reputation for the production of high-quality thoroughbred racehorses and for the excellent horsemanship of its many racing professionals.
-This reputation has been built on a long legacy of quality care and husbandry.
+This reputation has been built on a long history of quality care and husbandry.

 Racehorse to Riding Horse